xythobuz/OpenRaider/README.md

     make
     sudo make install

+Linux Distributions will probably provide an ALUT library ready to install with their package manager, so you won't need to compile freealut.

-You'll also need the [XQuartz](http://xquartz.macosforge.org/trac) X11 Server.
+You'll also need the [XQuartz](http://xquartz.macosforge.org/trac) X11 Server if you're on Mac OS X, as Apple is no longer bundling their own X.

 ## Building